 Student eligibility for the Stafford Student Loan is determined by the results of a Free Application for Federal Student Aid.
 Before the school can certify the Stafford Student Loan application, the student must be eligible.
-The lending institution each term makes disbursement of loan funds.
-The WDT Student Accounts Coordinator releases the loan checks after the student has attended a required entrance counseling session and/or classes.
-Disbursements of Stafford Loan checks are usually scheduled for registration days.
+The WDT Student Accounts Coordinator releases the loan checks after the student has attended classes.
 Enrollment for less than a full academic year may result in prorating loan amounts.